thomasnyc/a3mega-deployment-set/README.md

   https://github.com/GoogleCloudPlatform/cluster-toolkit

-To kick off the demo / tutorial, please click on the link: https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/cluster-toolkit
+To kick off the demo / tutorial, please click on the link.
+This will open a new Cloud Shell session for you. https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/cluster-toolkit

-Downloading the files here:
+Downloading the files here.
+You can run the following command at the cloud shell session
 ```bash
 wget https://github.com/thomasnyc/a3mega-deployment-set/archive/refs/heads/main.zip
 unzip main.zip